 Whether you hold shares directly as the stockholder of record or beneficially in street name, you may direct how your shares are voted without attending the Annual Meeting.
-If you are a stockholder of record, you may vote by submitting a proxy electronically via the Internet, by telephone, or if you have requested a paper copy of these proxy materials, by returning the proxy card or voting instruction card.
+If you are a stockholder of record, you may vote by submitting a proxy electronically via the Internet, by telephone or if you have requested a paper copy of these proxy materials, by returning the proxy card or voting instruction card.
 If you hold shares beneficially in street name, you may vote by submitting voting instructions to your broker, trustee or nominee.

 Whether or not you are able to attend the Annual Meeting, you are urged to complete and return your proxy or voting instructions, which are being solicited by the Company's Board of Directors and which will be voted as you direct on your proxy or voting instructions when properly completed.
-In the event no directions are specified, such proxies and voting instructions will be voted "FOR" the nominees for election to the Board of Directors, "FOR" the proposal to amend the Company's Amended and Restated Certificate of Incorporation to increase the authorized shares from 240,000,000 to 480,000,000, "FOR" the proposal to amend and restate the Company's Amended and Restated Certificate of Incorporation to add a forum selection clause, "FOR" the proposal to amend and restate the Company's Amended and Restated Certificate of Incorporation to incorporate certain technical, administrative and updating changes as set forth in this proxy statement, "FOR" the say-on-pay proposal and "FOR" the ratification of BDO USA, LLP ("BDO USA") as the Company's independent registered public accountants for the fiscal year ending December 29, 2018 and in the discretion of the proxy holders as to other matters that may properly come before the Annual Meeting.
+In the event no directions are specified, such proxies and voting instructions will be voted "FOR" the nominees for election to the Board of Directors, "FOR" the proposal to amend the Company's Section 162(m) Cash Bonus Plan, "FOR" the say-on-pay proposal, "FOR" once every one year with respect to the frequency of say-on-pay proposal and "FOR" the ratification of BDO USA, LLP ("BDO USA") as the Company's independent registered public accountants for the fiscal year ending December 30, 2017 and in the discretion of the proxy holders as to other matters that may properly come before the Annual Meeting.